Vancouver, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to get the necessary kind.
-The vast majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you choose the correct type.
+The majority of adapters currently available are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 A portable power bank, like this one

-If you see the Pearson Air Museum, wear museum-appropriate clothing and take:
+If you go to the Pearson Air Museum, wear museum-appropriate clothing and take:

 February